Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 285 1GB is 529% faster than the GeForce GT 320 overall, because of its higher bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 285 1GB should theoretically be a lot faster than the GeForce GT 320 overall. (explain)

-Texel RateThe GeForce GTX 285 1GB is quite a bit (about 300%) faster with regards to anisotropic filtering than the GeForce GT 320. (explain)
+Texel RateThe GeForce GTX 285 1GB will be much (approximately 300%) better at texture filtering than the GeForce GT 320. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 285 1GB is superior to the GeForce GT 320, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 285 1GB is superior to the GeForce GT 320, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison